AlbertoKarakoutev/AWMS/wiki.md

 			Creates a bew _Task_ objects and returns it

 			- boolean _isLeaveDay(Employee employee, Day day)_
 			Checks if a day is marked as a paid/unpaid leave day for en employee

+			- JSONObject _setDepartment(String department, int level, String type)_
+			Finds the appropriate department for the key values from _departments.json_

+			- boolean _applyOnCallSchedule(String department, int level)_
+			Gets all employees from the specified accessLevel.
+Parses the _departments.json_ configuration file and finds the current department.
+Distributes shifts according to number of employees and shifts needed.
+Applies the third scheduling algorithm to that department, if it is specified in the file.

 			- boolean _applyIrregularSchedule(String department, int level)_
 			Loads all employees from the specified accessLevel.
 Parses the _departments.json_ configuration file and finds the current department.
 Applies the second scheduling algorithm to that department, if it is specified in the file.